Ready in 30 minutes

 Try this Easy-Glazed Pearl Onions recipe, or contribute your own.
-"Onions" and "Savory Side Dish" are two of the tags cooks chose for Easy-Glazed Pearl Onions.

 RINSE THE ONIONS IN A strainer, just to separate them and remove extra ice.
 Blot them on paper towels.
 In a large, heavy skillet, heat the oil over high heat.

 When it is hot, add the onions and sugar and continue cooking for 5 minutes, shaking often, until the onions are lightly colored.

 Add the beef stock, adjust the heat to medium-high, and continue cooking until the liquid is almost completely evaporated, about 20 to 25 minutes.
 Stir in the vinegar, cook for 30 seconds, season with salt and pepper, and serve.

 maryriccardipeckq2z5 2m agoCan this be made ahead and reheated?

 Danisaj 4m agoI didnt have beef so I used chicken .
 Turned out great

 Jclong13 1y agoSweet and tangy.
 They got nicely browned and caramelized.
 I also used balsamic and it worked out perfectly.

 theo48 1y agoI made this with 20 oz of fresh pearl onions, brown sugar and distilled balsamic vinegar, and vegetable stock instead of beef stock to include my vegetarian son-in-law.
 There were no leftovers.
 Yum!